 While the content and lesson planning is important for the day-to-day of homeschooling, there’s some wiggle room in deciding what places to take educational field trips throughout the duration of the year.

 With public school settings, there are often restrictions and different loop-holes to have to jump through to plan and schedule a field trip.

 But with homeschooling, you have the flexibility to schedule trips to locations that fit with you, your curriculum, interests, and even your lesson plans!

 If you are needing some ideas about year-round field trip ideas for homeschoolers, here are some simple suggestions to help get you started!

-Open year-round and full of amazing activities and educational opportunities.
-Not only is a weekly trip to the library fun to be able to just grab new books, but take it a step further and see what type of programs that your library offers as well.
+Your local library is open all year long, and it’s likely full of amazing activities and educational opportunities.
+Not only is a weekly trip to the library fun to be able to just grab new books, but take it a step further and see what type of programs your library offers as well.